replica-io/replica-io/README.md

 Last, but not least, it should be highly ergonomic so that developers enjoy playing with it while effectively solving their problems.

+## Approach 🤓

+The approach of this project is best characterized as follows:

+  * _open:_ publicly available, transparent, and collaborative;
+  * _understandable:_ intuitive, well documented, and easy to use;
+  * _flexible:_ generic, modular, and easy to integrate;
+  * _holistic:_ taking into account all relevant aspects;
+  * _innovative:_ discovering and using state-of-the-art techniques;
+  * _quality-oriented:_ carefully designed, implemented, and verified;
+  * _iterative:_ starting small — growing strong, delivering value
+    regularly and persistently.

 ## License ⚖️

 Source code is licensed under the [Apache License, Version